alchemy-swift/alchemy/Docs/10_DiggingDeeper.md

 ## Making HTTP Requests

 HTTP requests should be made with [AsyncHTTPClient](https://github.com/swift-server/async-http-client).
-For convenience, an `HTTPClient` configured with the applications `EventLoopGroup` is available for usage via `Services.client`.
+For convenience, an `HTTPClient` configured with the applications `EventLoopGroup` is available for usage via `HTTPClient.default`.

 ```swift
 Services.client